robertnathe/System_of_Linear_Equations/README.md

 The LU decomposition method is used to solve AX = B with and without pivoting.
+The Jacobi iterative method is used to solve AX = B using the matrix market format for input and output of data.
+The input data is in the files A.dat and B.dat; the output files are in C.dat .